MO7AMED3TWAN/MO7AMED3TWAN/README.md

 # Hi there! 👋

-I'm Mohamed Atwan, a student at Kafr Elshekh University majoring in Artificial Intelligence.
-I'm passionate about developing Natural Language Processing (NLP) and Computer Vision models and working Also at the field of Data Science.
+I am Mohamed Atwan, Student pursuing a degree in Artificial Intelligence at Kafr Elshekh University.
+My academic endeavors are driven by a fervent interest in advancing Natural Language Processing (NLP) systems.
+Moreover, I am deeply committed to honing my expertise in the realms of data analytics and data science, aiming to contribute meaningfully to these fields through rigorous study and practical application

 ## About Me